san serif text reading co-sleeping vs room sharing

 1. Room sharing reduces SIDS risk: Having your baby sleep in the same room (but not in the same bed) can cut the risk of Sudden Infant Death Syndrome (SIDS) by as much as 50%.
 This makes room sharing safer than co-sleeping in the form of co-sleeping.

-*SIDS = an unexpected and unexplained death of a healthy infant under one year of age, usually during sleep.
+unexpected and unexplained death of a healthy infant under one year of age, usually during sleep.

 2. Convenience for parents: It allows you to respond quickly to night wakings, breastfeeding needs or comforting your baby without walking between different rooms.
 For exhausted new parents, this proximity is invaluable.